xyxingx/PoInt-Net/README.md

 [08, Sept.
 2023] The code is released.

 [16, Aug.
-2023] Our work is accepted by the CV4Metaverse workshop, ICCV 2023.
+2023] Our work (short paper) is accepted by the CV4Metaverse workshop, ICCV 2023.

 ![pipeline](Front_img.png)